CommonAccord/Agt-NDA-CmA/README.md

 The sections (in /Sec/) have common-sense names.
 There are a number of alternative provisions that show some ways to create and share alternatives.

-This repo is also mounted as part of source.commonaccord.org - the rendered doc is at http://source.commonaccord.org/index.php?action=doc&file=G/CmA_Agt-NDA/Sec/0.md.
-A demo of an actual agreement is at http://source.commonaccord.org/index.php?action=source&file=F/Demo/Agt_NDA.md.
+This repo is also mounted as part of source.commonaccord.org - the rendered doc is at <a href="http://source.commonaccord.org/index.php?action=doc&file=G/CmA_Agt-NDA/Sec/0.md">http://source.commonaccord.org/index.php?action=doc&file=G/CmA_Agt-NDA/Sec/0.md</a>.
+A demo of an actual agreement is at <a href="http://source.commonaccord.org/index.php?action=source&file=F/Demo/Agt_NDA.md">http://source.commonaccord.org/index.php?action=source&file=F/Demo/Agt_NDA.md</a>.

 DEPENDENCIES: